CSCfi/korp-backend/korpplugins/README.md

   `dict` `result` returned by any endpoint (view function) and returns the modified value.

+- `filter_cqp_input(self, cqp, request, app)`: Modifies the raw CQP input string `cqp`, typically consisting of multiple CQP commands, already encoded as `bytes`, to be passed to the CQP executable, and returns the modified value.

+- `filter_cqp_output(self, (output, error), request, app)`: Modifies the raw output of the CQP executable, a pair consisting of the standard output and standard error encoded as `bytes`, and returns the modified values as a pair.

 - `enter_handler(self, args, starttime, request, app)`: Called near the beginning of a view function for an endpoint. `args` is a `dict` of arguments to the endpoint and `starttime` is the current time as